Imagine that you could have instant knowledge and understanding of NLP techniques, and you could easily SEE NLP in Action directly in front of you.

-- And second, because you will probably miss most of the info the first time through, just like students do in a live training.
+- And second, you will probably miss most of the info the first time through, just like students do in live training.

 The plot summary: In the near future, a computer hacker named Neo discovers that all life on Earth may be nothing more than an elaborate facade created by a malevolent cyber-intelligence, for the purpose of placating us while our life essence is “farmed” to fuel the Matrix’s campaign of domination in the “real” world.
 He joins like-minded Rebel warriors Morpheus and Trinity in their struggle to overthrow the Matrix.

-The Matrix stars Keanu Reeves as Neo (close to neuro isn’t it, as in neuro linguistic programming?)
+The Matrix stars Keanu Reeves as Neo (close to neuro, as in neuro linguistic programming).
 Neo has always questioned his reality, but the truth is far beyond his imagination.